-In ‘Apparently with no surprise’ the poet explores themes of life, death, time, and God.
-The poet takes the reader to a moving snapshot of life and death.
-She depicts these themes through the destruction of a flower by the coming winds of winter.
+Dickinson depicts these themes through the destruction of a flower by the coming winds of winter.
 This is something that she asserts is natural and unstoppable.
-Time is a force that no one can come up against and as Dickinson symbolizes it with the sun, she also describes God looking down approvingly at everything below.
+In ‘Apparently with no surprise,’ time is a force that no one can come up against.
+As Dickinson symbolizes time with the sun, she also describes God looking down approvingly at everything below.

 Explore Apparently with no surprise

 The poem describes, through simple language and short lines, the inevitability of death.
 The poet depicts a happy flower that is beheaded by the frost.
 This is something that happens quickly and without fanfare.
 The sun does not stop to take notice nor does God do anything to stop it.

 Structure of Apparently with no surprise